 Collegiate units and system campuses proposing to add, change, or discontinue an academic plan or sub-plan must submit a proposal for review and approval.
 (See Responsibilities section below and associated procedures.)
 Collegiate units and system campuses must have a set of publicly available standards and internal processes for developing, reviewing, and approving new, changed, or discontinued plans and sub-plans that are consistent with these procedures.

-The Executive Vice President and Provost is responsible for reviewing and approving, as appropriate, academic proposals for Board of Regents consideration and final action.
+The Executive Vice President and Provost is responsible for reviewing and recommending action on approving, as appropriate, academic proposals that require Board of Regents consideration and final action.

 Every academic plan must have a home college(s) or system campus.

 Collegiate units and campuses may not advertise or initiate new and/or changed plans or recruit or admit students to them prior to formal approval by the Board of Regents.